 - Taking positive action to embed concepts of welcome, safety and inclusion within the school and wider local community

 - Sharing that vision and the school’s achievements.

-The Syrian refugee children who have been resettled in Ripon are spread across 4 of our 5 primary schools.
-None are yet old enough to be attending secondary school.
+The Syrian children who have been resettled in Ripon have been spread across 4 of our 5 primary schools.

 Schools which have already achieved the award